Yachad equips Jewish teens to deepen their appreciation for the diversity of Jewish life as they develop the skills of peer-leadership.

 - Choose one of our intensive program tracks and trips (see below) to pursue your interests and callings

-- Gain practical community-building leadership skills
+- Gain practical peer-leadership skills and experience

 - Discover your own identity as part of the global Jewish community

 Our Yachad campers choose one of five different intensive tracks.
 Each track consists of a series of educational activities in camp and a special four-day out-of-camp trip.
 The intensive track choices are:

 In Masa, teens will set out on a 4-day outdoor backpacking trek in Harriman State Park to learn about living in nature and exploring Jewish, Israeli and environmental values that will grow their desire to live with a lighter footprint and impact on the world, an intensified love of the outdoors, and a passion to share that with others.

 - hike an average of 5-8 miles a day (approximately 6-8 hours each day) and sleep out under the stars